theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/deltaq/parametrization.md

 The *Custom Properties* define the properties unique to the Xtract DeltaQ component. <br>
 When parameterizing the DeltaQ component using SSIS variables or Data Flow Properties, the *Custom Porperties* are overwritten.

-List of *Custom Properties* of the DeltaQ component:
+List of relevant *Custom Properties* of the DeltaQ component:

 |Property|Comment|
 |:----|:----|